Munch2022/Classifying_Email_Spam_Ham/README.md

 # Classifying_Email_Spam_Ham
-This repo contains the code that demonstrates predicting if the Email is Spam or not
+This repo contains the code that demonstrates predicting whether the Email is Spam or not

 Email spam Classification: